 Homosassa features many incredible food choices plus a local enclave of talented artists and artisans whose galleries line Yulee Drive as you come into town.
 The biggest festival of the year is the Homosassa Arts, Crafts & Seafood Festival held every November.

-Not to be missed is famous Monkey Island, just offshore from the Riverside Resort’s Monkey Bar and Yardarm Lounge.
+Not to be missed is the famous Monkey Island, just offshore from the Riverside Resort’s Monkey Bar.
 The island is home to a troupe of very active spider monkeys.
+Throughout 2023, the monkey's Island home is getting a facelift.
+During these renovations the monkeys will not be on the island, but don't worry, they will be enjoying their new home soon!

 And when it comes to boating and paddling, there may be no better place than Homosassa.
 The nearby Halls River zig-zags through marsh and estuary with many incredible fishing spots along the way.
 Not to mention an abundance of wildlife that call this ecosystem home.